trstovall/lamora/arthur.md

 HorizonEchoes
 https://www.youtube.com/watch?v=HI4bTYdtzxM

-King Midas, she is in a place of joy and following our journeys through trial and tribulation.
+King Midas, your mother is in a place of joy and following our journeys through trial and tribulation.

+She saw the spirit of Christ in you, in your questions, in your theatre, in your love.
+This stregthened her faith, not weakened it.

+She is with you.
+Continue the dialogue.

 To Billie: